-Harlan has a reputation for being, er, um, ah, difficult.
+Harlan had a reputation for being, er, um, ah… difficult.
 He once sent a dead gopher to a publisher (an incident he recounted with glee during my visit.)
 He’s also known in the entertainment industry for being lawsuit-happy, most famously settling out of court with James Cameron over Cameron’s admitted use of one of Harlan’s Outer Limits episodes for TERMINATOR.

-After the book came out we had a phone conversation in which he gave me a lot of good advice as an editor, and invited me to his home for a face-to-face visit.
-An offer I couldn’t refuse.
+After the book came out, we had a phone conversation in which he offered me a lot of thoughtful advice as a book editor.
+He then invited me to his home for a face-to-face visit – an offer I couldn’t resist.

-These pictures can’t possibly do it justice, but may serve to give you some idea:
+The pictures below can’t possibly do it justice, but may serve to give you some idea.

-During several hours of candid conversation we hit it off better than I expecting, including an in-depth discussion of philosophy and relationships.
+During several hours of candid conversation we hit it off better than I expected, including an in-depth discussion of philosophy and relationships.